Features

 - Query end: the offset that data inspect will scan up to.
 Calculated from the query window.

-- Filtered Records: the number of records that have positively matched the key or value filters specified in the query
+- Scanned Records: the number of records in this partition that have positively matched the key or value filters specified in the query

 - Consumed: the percentage of overall records consumed for this partition.